MiahDrao97/iter_z/README.md

 ### Single
 Determine if exactly 1 element fulfills a condition or is left in the iteration.
 Scrolls back in place.

+The filter context is like the one in `where()`: It must define the method `fn filter(@This(), T) bool`.
+It does not need to be a pointer since it's not being stored as a member of structure.
+Also, since this filter is optional, you may also pass in `null` or void literal `{}` to use no filter.
 ```zig
 var iter: Iter(u8) = .from("1");
 _ = iter.single(null); // '1'